Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.03 team ERA ranks 11th among all league pitching staffs.
+- The Orioles have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last outing on Tuesday against the Toronto Blue Jays, the righty tossed six innings, allowing three earned runs while surrendering eight hits.
+- In his most recent appearance on Wednesday against the Toronto Blue Jays, the righty went six scoreless innings while surrendering five hits.

-- In 17 games this season, the 23-year-old has put up an ERA of 5.38, with 9.4 strikeouts per nine innings.
-Opponents are batting .265 against him.

 © 2023 Data Skrive.
 All rights reserved.